Julius Excluded from Heaven: Plot

 The dialogue begins with a drunken Pope Julius II trying to open the gate of heaven with the key to his secret money-chest.
 He is accompanied by his Genius, his guardian angel.
 Behind him are the soldiers who died in his military campaigns, whom he promised would go to heaven regardless of their deeds.
-Peter denies him passage, even when Julius threatens him with his army and papal bulls of excommunication, and questions him about his deeds on Earth.
-Julius then goes into a lengthy explanation of his deeds and justifies his sins, ranging from simony to pederasty, with the fact that the pope has the authority to excuse any sin.
-Peter is disgusted by his description and turns him away.
-The dialogue ends with Julius planning to muster an army to create his own paradise and capture Heaven.
+Peter denies him passage, even when Julius threatens him with his army and papal bulls of excommunication, and when this fails, questions what right Peter has to deny him when he did not accomplish half of what Julius did in his own life.
+Peter is indifferent to such boasting, so Julius then goes into a lengthy explanation of his deeds and justifies his sins, ranging from simony to pederasty, with the fact that the pope has the authority to excuse any sin.
+Seeing that Julius is incapable of remorse, Peter drives him and his army away from Heaven.
+The dialogue ends with Julius plotting to create his own paradise, from which he intends to eventually conquer Heaven.

 Authorship

+Erasmus's friend, the English diplomatist Richard Pace, obliquely claimed authorship in his 1517 book De fructu.
+However Erasmus is usually credited as the author of the dialogue despite vehemently denying it.

+Erasmus and many of his circle were scandalized by Julius II: he did not embody the characteristics of a vicar of Christ.
+Eramus believed Julius' election was likely invalid due to simony.
+He was shocked by Julius II's personal leadership of armies in full armour and what he felt was the work of a worldly, unscrupulous and ambitious man.
+These thoughts were clearly implied in his more famous satirical work, The Praise of Folly.